-You may schedule individual appointments with Vic Massaglia and Darren Kaltved to discuss any career or professional development topics, from creating a top-notch resume to ideas for field experiences, interviewing, and presentation skills.
-To schedule an appointment, please email sphcareers@umn.edu or electronically at sphcareers.appointments.umn.edu.
+You may schedule individual appointments with one of our award-winning, evidence-based career coaches (Vic Massaglia and Darren Kaltved) to discuss any career or professional development topics, from creating a top-notch resume to ideas for field experiences, interviewing, and presentation skills.
+To schedule an appointment, please email sphcareers@umn.edu or schedule an appointment electronically at http://sphcareers.appointments.umn.edu.